n0rdy/n0rdy-blog/content/posts/20250131/when-postgres-index-meets-bcrypt.md

 Planning Time: 3.462 ms
 Execution Time: 0.118 ms
 ```

+As you might remember, we started with 15 seconds per query, and now we are down to 3 milliseconds, which is 5000 times faster — an exciting achievement.

 Still, something faster like SHA-256, SHA-3, BLAKE2 or BLAKE3 might be better choices if a common salt is given.
 Of course, this needs benchmarking, consulting your security team and checking Postgres support for your particular case before deciding.